ls1intum/Artemis/docs/dev/setup.rst

 .. code:: bash

-  docker-compose -f src/main/docker/artemis-dev-mysql.yml -f src/main/docker/mailhog/mailhog.yml up
+  docker compose -f src/main/docker/artemis-dev-mysql.yml -f src/main/docker/mailhog/mailhog.yml up

 .. warning::
-  If you want to run multiple docker-compose setups in parallel on one host you might have to modify volume, container and network names!
+  If you want to run multiple *docker compose* setups in parallel on one host you might have to modify volume, container and network names!

 Getting Started with Docker-Compose Setups